wp-plugins/nextgen-facebook/readme.txt

 = Q. How do I install the Pro version? =

 Updating to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button on any NGFB Open Graph+ settings page.
-After purchasing the Pro version, an email will be sent to you with installation instructions and a unique Transaction ID.
-Enter your unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
+After purchasing the Pro version, an email will be sent to you with installation instructions and a Unique Transaction ID.
+Enter your Unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
 Update the NGFB Open Graph+ plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

 = Q. Can I use the Pro version on multiple websites? =

-NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a unique Transaction ID.
+NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a Unique Transaction ID.
 You must purchase a new license for each additional website using the NGFB Open Graph+ Pro plugin.
 [Contact me by email](mailto:jsm@surniaulula.com) for volume discounts (in multiples of 5 licenses).

 = Q. Can I use other social sharing buttons than those of NGFB Open Graph+? =